 Cuba has eight toll-free expressways named “autopistas”.
-Seven of them are centralized in Havana and connected by what it’s called “El Anillo de La Habana”.
-It also has a complex system of undivided highways, called “carreteras” or “circuitos”.
+Seven are centralized in Havana and connected by what it’s called “El Anillo de La Habana”.
+It also has a complex system of undivided highways called “carreteras” or “circuitos”.
 The most popular is called “Carretera Central”.

 What if I have an accident?

 In case of an accident, you must immediately inform the authorities and the car rental company.
 You must not leave the accident site until the car rental representative and the police arrive at the scene.
-Keep in mind that you would not be allowed to leave the country if someone is injured and the investigation is completed.
+Consider that you would not be allowed to leave the country if someone is injured and the investigation is completed.

 What not to do with a rented car in Cuba?

 You cannot use the vehicle for profit, lend it to unauthorized drivers, use it in illegal activities, or leave it open when out of the car.
 Always check the signed contract and ask the rental agent if there are other unauthorized activities to consider.